Berat03/dusa_website/README.md

 The current [DUSA](https://speleologicalassociation.webspace.durham.ac.uk/) (Durham University Speleology Association) website has become outdated, lacking in dynamic updates and effective presentation of club activities.
 With approval from DUSA executives, this project sets out to create a new, tailored website.
 I aim to address these issues directly, creating a website that more accurately reflects the club and facilitates easy content management.

 ## Objectives

-- **Trip Reports**: We want the website to present the activities (i.e. trips) of the club, and having a trip report section (which is common in the sport) is a great way to advertise the club being active.
+- **Trip Reports**: Introduce a section for showcasing club activities through trip reports, attracting prospective members.
-- **Archive**: A decades long historical archive of photos and newletters from past members (backuped and redundancy)
+- **Archive**: Create a (backed-up and redundant) archive for the club's extensive history of photos and newsletters, ensuring preservation and accessibility.
-- **Visual and Interactive UX** To advertise the club to potential members
+- **Visual and Interactive UX**: Develop a visually appealing and interactive website to effectively promote the club to potential members.
-- **Admin Page**: So that non-technical users can interact with the page
+- **Admin Page**: Provide an easy-to-use admin interface for non-technical users to update and manage the website content.
+-

 ## Technologies Used